fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 _Released 2/17/22_

 - **Enhancement** Support Fusebit v2 monitoring/logging/tracing.
+  - `fuse-ops setup` to add nessersary IAM roles and permissions.
+  - `fuse-ops network add` to upgrade the existing network for support of service discovery.
   - `fuse-ops monitoring deployment add` to add a monitoring deployment resource.
   - `fuse-ops monitoring stack add` to create a monitoring stack.
   - `fuse-ops monitoring stack promote` to promote the monitoring stack.